sebasgil/ParticlePixelDetector/meetings/protocol_final.md

 ### Simulation

-* Main contributors:
+* Main contributors: Igor
-* Number of branches:
+* Number of branches: 2
-* Progress level: /100
+* Progress level: 85/100
-* Running as expected?:
+* Running as expected?: No
-* Integrated with other modules?:
+* Integrated with other modules?: With Reconstruction; waiting for Generation
-* Tests passed?:
+* Tests passed?: No tests
-* Missing features?:
+* Missing features?: Add scattering and multiple pixel activation

 ### Reconstruction

-* Main contributors:
+* Main contributors: Shobith
-* Number of branches:
+* Number of branches: 5
-* Progress level: /100
+* Progress level: 95/100
-* Running as expected?:
+* Running as expected?: Yes
-* Integrated with other modules?:
+* Integrated with other modules?: With Simulation
-* Tests passed?:
+* Tests passed?: Yes but there are more tests to write.
-* Missing features?:
+* Missing features?: time not taken into account, need to account for speed

 ### Verification

 * Main contributors:
 * Number of branches:
-* Progress level: /100
-* Running as expected?:
-* Integrated with other modules?:
-* Tests passed?:
-* Missing features?:

-### Statistics

-* Main contributors:
-* Number of branches:
-* Progress level: /100
+* Progress level: 0/100
 * Running as expected?:
 * Integrated with other modules?:
 * Tests passed?:
 * Missing features?:

 ## Status Reports - Person Wise